 - MTurk: MTurk pays users for doing micro-tasks like moderating content, answering survey questions, and verifying information.
 Businesses post tasks to the site and users select the ones they want to complete.
 You’ll be paid in cash through Amazon Payments or with Amazon gift cards, although it’s worth noting that pay rates can be depressingly low.

 - Amazon Associates: Bloggers make money through Amazon via its affiliate marketing program.
 Simply put, when a customer buys a product on Amazon after clicking a link on your blog, you get a cut of that sale.
 It can be a lucrative way to monetize online content, and if you’re interested in learning more, you can read through my guide to starting a blog that actually makes money.

 - Amazon Influencer: This program gives you a page on Amazon with a URL to talk about products you recommend to those who follow you.
 Like the Amazon Associates program, you make money when someone uses your link to make a purchase.
 To qualify, you must have a YouTube, Instagram, Twitter, or Facebook account.

-- Amazon Merch: This program lets you design and sell products like custom t-shirts on Amazon.
+- Amazon Merch on Demand: This program lets you design and sell products like custom t-shirts on Amazon.
 The shirts are printed as they’re ordered and you get a royalty for each order.
 There’s no up-front cost to you.
 One user was averaging more than $3,000 a month in net revenue and working just two or three hours per day.